 Which ads are considered intrusive

-Yandex Browser for mobile filters out intrusive ad formats, following the recommendations of IAB Russia.
-IAB Russia works out criteria for high-quality advertising and contributes to the development of interactive advertising based on users' interests and interaction with them.
+Yandex Browser for Mobile filters out intrusive ad formats, following the recommendations of IAB Russia.
+IAB Russia sets criteria for high-quality advertising and contributes to the development of interactive advertising based on users' interests and interaction with them.

 - Full-screen banners that appear immediately after the page loads.
 After a countdown, it can be closed by the user or closes automatically.

 - Full-screen banners that appear after you have been on the site for a certain amount of time.
 May be closed immediately or after a countdown.

 - Advertising video with sound in the website content.
 Sound turns on automatically.

-To learn more about the recommendations the browser used to filter ads, see the presentation of the Industrial Committee of IAB Russia for improving advertising.
-Recommendations have been prepared according to the study on Russian users' attitude to online advertising.
+To learn more about the recommendations the browser uses to filter ads, see the presentation of the Industrial Committee of IAB Russia for improving advertising.
+Recommendations are based on a study of Russian users' attitude toward online advertising.